WorkflowConversion/CTDConverter/README.md

 Example:

-Suppose there is a folder containing CTD files.
+Suppose there is a folder containing several CTD files.
 Some of those CTDs don't have the optional attribute `category` and the rest belong to the `Data Processing` category.
 The following invocation:

     $ python generator.py ... -d Other

 will generate, for each of the categories, a different section.
-Additionally, for CTDs lacking a category, they will be sorted under the given category, `Other`, as shown:
+Additionally, CTDs lacking a category will be sorted under the given category, `Other`, as shown:

     <section id="category-id-dataprocessing" name="Data Processing">
         <tool file="some_path/tool_one.xml" />